Jacob Keller and Walter Thompson

 The closest thing to collaboration was the occasional duet—Walter sitting at the keyboard alongside Jacob and demonstrating a passage, or playing the bass line while Jacob played the melody, or splitting a piece between four hands the way Walter had been taught by his own teachers decades earlier.
 The duets were teaching moments rather than performance, but they were the moments in which Jacob first experienced what it felt like to play with another musician inside a shared interpretive frame, and the experience would shape Jacob’s later collegial sensibility with Logan (in the family-house Christmas-music period), with the Juilliard School chamber-music groups, and eventually with Ava across decades of household-piano duets.

-What Walter did transmit, deliberately, was the specific Baltimore-Black musical lineage he had inhabited as a professional—the church-music foundations of his own training, the jazz scene he had played in as a young man in the 1960s, the Black Baltimore conservatory tradition that had produced his generation of music teachers.
-He played Jacob recordings from that lineage.
-He told Jacob stories about it.
-He did not insist that Jacob had to claim the lineage himself, but he made sure Jacob knew it existed and that Jacob’s own work would, whether Jacob named it that way or not, descend from it.
+Walter’s teaching came from the Black Baltimore musical lineage he had inhabited as a professional: the church foundations of his training, the jazz scene he had played in as a young man during the 1960s, and the Black conservatory tradition that had produced his generation of music teachers.
+He played Jacob recordings from that lineage, told him its history, and treated Miles Davis, Thelonious Monk, and Black classical musicians as central to musical study rather than a specialized unit outside the standard curriculum.

-The boundaries Walter maintained were the boundaries of an old-school Black educator working with a vulnerable adolescent: the visits happened in the open living room with the door unlocked, the contact was the contact of teacher-and-student without physical or emotional intrusion, the personal disclosures were asymmetric and limited to what Walter chose to share (a few stories from his teaching career, occasional references to his late wife, almost nothing about his son).
-Jacob’s own disclosures were minimal and Walter did not press for more.
+The boundaries Walter maintained were the boundaries of an old-school Black educator working with a vulnerable adolescent: the visits happened in the open living room with the door unlocked, the contact was the contact of teacher-and-student without physical or emotional intrusion, and Walter’s personal disclosures were limited to a few stories from his teaching career.
+Jacob’s own disclosures were minimal, and Walter did not press for more.
 The framework was the framework of professional adult attention extended to a young person who needed it, and Walter’s discipline in maintaining the framework across the year of mentorship was substantial.

 The one boundary Walter did not maintain was the boundary of food.
 He fed Jacob at every visit by the second month, and the supplies cabinet—peanut butter, bread, fruit—became, by the spring of 2022, the unspoken second purpose of the visits for Jacob.
 Walter never named the function.
 Jacob never named it.
 The arrangement persisted until Walter’s death.

 Walter’s awareness of Jacob’s epilepsy and autism was partial.
 He noticed that Jacob sometimes had what Walter called “those spells” (the brief absence seizures Jacob had been managing for years) and adjusted the lesson around them when they happened—Walter would stop talking, wait, and resume when Jacob’s eyes refocused.
-Walter did not name the spells as seizures; whether he understood them as such or interpreted them as some other neurological phenomenon is [SECTION TO BE ESTABLISHED].
-Walter did not, in any case, treat them as disqualifying or as alarming.
+Walter did not name the spells as seizures or treat them as disqualifying or alarming.
 The mentorship proceeded around them.

 There was no transition point in the conventional sense.
 The mentorship did not evolve from hierarchy to peer relationship; Walter died before any such evolution could occur.
 The mentorship ended with Walter’s death, and the keyboard’s arrival at Jacob’s door several weeks later was the closest thing to a closing ritual the relationship received.